6 Great Places For Craft Beer in Wellington, New Zealand

 Oh, you thought I was done with Garage Project?
 Across the street & about a block to the west from the brewery along Aro Sreet, the Garage Project Tap House features even more of the brewery’s great beer.

-When I was in Wellington, the bar had only been open for about 2 months, but it’s a great spot to relax and try more Garage Project beer.
+When I was in Wellington, the bar had only been open for about two months, but it’s a great spot to relax and try more Garage Project beer.
 The bar features 18 taps, plus 2 casks.
 I’ve never seen this before, but at each tap handle, they had a small bottle of each beer.
-This is a great way to get some idea of what style the beer is if you only like dark beers, light beers, or IPAs.
-Plus it just looks cool.
+This is a great way to get an idea of the beer style if you only like dark beers, light beers, or IPAs.
+Plus, it just looks cool.

 They were still working on the food menu a bit, but they had good snacks & sandwiches.
 Whoever was responsible for the music that day was also doing a great job, as they were playing The Strokes, Arcade Fire, Yeah Yeah Yeahs, The National, and MGMT.
 I’d planned on visiting/revisiting some of the other Wellington craft beer bars after going here on my final evening in the city, but I ended up just staying here.
 My favorites were Cabbages & Kings, an oyster stout, and Mecha Hop, a face-melting strong beer that was made purely from hop & malt extracts.

-These were all of the craft beer bars I managed to visit during my three days in Wellington, which was not nearly enough.
-I certainly need to go back someday to visit other highly-rated places such as Rogue & Vagabond (which I tried to visit, but was closed for the holiday), Bebemos, and Southern Cross.
+These were all of the craft beer bars I visited during my three days in Wellington, which was not nearly enough.
+I need to return someday to visit other highly-rated places such as Rogue & Vagabond (which I tried to visit but was closed for the holiday), Bebemos, and Southern Cross.

 With all of these beer bars so close together in central Wellington, you might find yourself needing the facilities.
 Don’t worry, the city has you covered with large, reasonably clean public toilets located in Te Aro Park.